my1396/Econ-Study/_posts/2024-07-17-Format-Academic-Writing.md

 - Traditionally the term "citation" is used to refer to an in-text source,

-- while "reference " is the correct term for a source listed on the reference page of a paper.
+- while "reference" is the correct term for a source listed on the reference page of a paper.

 **Styling**